Background pattern

 Other medicines and Vimpat

-Inform your doctor or pharmacist if you are using or have used recently or may need to use any other medicine.
+Tell your doctor or pharmacist if you are using or have recently used or might use any other medicines.

-Particularly, inform your doctor or pharmacist if you are taking any of the following medicines that affect the heart, as Vimpat may also affect the heart:
+In particular, tell your doctor or pharmacist if you are taking any of the following medicines that affect the heart, as Vimpat may also affect the heart:

-• Medicines to treat heart problems;
+• medicines for heart problems;

-• Medicines used to treat certain types of arrhythmia or heart failure.
+• medicines used to treat certain types of arrhythmia or heart failure.

-• Medicines for fungal infections such as fluconazole, itraconazole, and ketoconazole;
+• medicines for fungal infections such as fluconazole, itraconazole, and ketoconazole;

-• A medicine for HIV such as ritonavir
+• a medicine for HIV such as ritonavir

-• Medicines for bacterial infections such as clarithromycin and rifampicin;
+• medicines for bacterial infections such as clarithromycin and rifampicin;

-Use of Vimpat with alcohol
+Using Vimpat with alcohol

 As a precaution, do not use Vimpat with alcohol.